 Interest rate cycles in the 21st century

-About two years ago, the world's major central banks began to rapidly increase interest rates to try to control soaring inflation.
+About three years ago, the world's major central banks began to rapidly increase interest rates to try to control soaring inflation.
 In record time, rates went from near-zero levels in some regions, such as Europe and the United States, to over 4-5%, significantly increasing the cost of money.

 Today, the situation has changed.
 Central banks’ decisive actions successfully reduced inflation and prevented the economy from overheating.
 The interest rate cycle has shifted to a new scenario in which further rate cuts are expected to avoid an excessive slowdown in the economy that could lead to recession.